rueckstiess/mtools/doc/mloginfo.rst

 -----------------------

-The transaction section will parse the log file to find information related to the transactions.
-The autocommit indicates whether the autocommit was enable for the transaction or not.
-The parameters explain themselves.
+The transaction section will parse the log file to find information related to transactions (MongoDB 4.0+).
+The autocommit indicates whether autocommit was enabled for a transaction.
 The readConcern information is fetched either from OperationContext or _txnResourceStash.
+TimeActiveMicros and TimeInactiveMicros denote the number of micros active and inactive during the span of the transaction.
-TimeActiveMicros and TimeInactiveMicros denotes the number of micros were active and inactive during the span of the transaction respectively.
-The duration field pours the value in milliseconds and indicates the amount of time taken by each transaction.
+The duration field includes the value in milliseconds and indicates the amount of time taken by each transaction.

 For example: